-Although the University recognizes two categories of demand-side conservation, a logical division is neither appropriate nor recognized for supply management techniques.
-The following goals and objectives have been incorporated into the University's supply management strategy to reduce demands:
+Although UConn recognizes two categories of demand-side conservation, a logical division is neither appropriate nor recognized for supply management techniques.
+The following goals and objectives have been incorporated into UConn's supply management strategy to reduce demands:

-- □ Continued metering of sources of supply. - □ Continuation of the ongoing metering program to meter some of the remaining oncampus and off-campus customers and users that are not currently metered. - Conducting an ongoing program of meter calibration, testing, and repair of source meters and major facilities meters. - ☐ Conducting ongoing evaluations of the transmission and distribution systems to determine the extent and causes of leakage or unauthorized use. - ☐ Continued monitoring of pressure and periodic evaluation of the appropriateness of pressure reduction. - ☐ Leak detection surveys conducted every two years.
+- Continued metering of sources of supply. - Continuation of the ongoing metering program to meter some of the remaining on-campus users that are not currently metered.

+- Conducting an ongoing program of meter calibration, testing, and repair of source meters and major facilities meters. - Conducting ongoing evaluations of the transmission and distribution systems to determine the extent and causes of leakage or unauthorized use. - Continued monitoring of pressure and periodic evaluation of the appropriateness of pressure reduction. - Leak detection surveys conducted every two years.

-3.3 METER MANAGEMENT
+3.3 Meter Management